Jim Badra

-Jim Badra (born April, 1961 in Greece) is Greek and Jordanian American former professional bodybuilder, businessman, investor, and spokesperson for health and nutrition.
+Jim Badra (born April, 1961 in Greece) is a Greek and Jordanian American former professional bodybuilder, businessman, investor, and spokesperson for health and nutrition.

 Badra competed in bodybuilding and became a Mr. World Champion in 1988.
 He was featured on the cover of Muscular Development magazine.

 Badra began weight training at the age of 19.
 He won the Mr Western USA title at age 24 and went on to win the Mr. World title and became Bodybuilder of the Year in 1988.
 Badra remains active in the bodybuilding world and gives seminars on nutrition and health around the world.

 At the end of an interview covered and published in 1986, Badra was quoted saying that when he decides to finally leave competitive bodybuilding he wants to help kids.
 This decision is continued through a company he co-founded called LHT Revolution, where continues that focus of helping kids and adults through nutrition and exercise program.